kellenmace/spotify-playlist-page-search/README.md

 4. Click or press Enter on the song you want to play
 5. That song is immediately scrolled into view and starts playing

-You can also click the "Jump to playing song" button to scroll the currently playing song into view.
+A convenient "Jump to playing song" button is also provided.
+You can click it to scroll the currently playing song into view (see screenshot).

-## Initial Setup
+INITIAL SETUP

 In order for this extension to be able to access the list of songs that exist within the playlist, it needs to be connected to Spotify by following the steps below.

-### 1. Create an app
+1. Create an app

 Create an app at https://developer.spotify.com/dashboard using the field values below: